gitttinator/recipes/macaroni-and-cheese.md

 Combine cooked pasta, sauteed vegetables and sauce.
 Pour into a 2 quart casserole dish.
 Add the last cup of grated Cheddar cheese to top of mixture.

-Bake uncovered in preheated oven until cheese on top is melted and brown, 15 to 20 minutes.
-Serve warm.
+Bake uncovered in preheated oven until cheese on top is melted, 15 to 20 minutes.
+Serve resulting ashes hot.